Inbibo/adonisfx_docs/docs/licensing.md

 Trial licenses are intended for testing and non-commercial purposes.
 To use AdonisFX for commercial purposes a `PRODUCT KEY` must be purchased through Inbibo's official website [https://www.inbibo.co.uk/](https://www.inbibo.co.uk/) and activated.

+To request an extension of the trial license period contact support at **adnsupport@inbibo.co.uk**.

 See the **AdonisFX EULA** for details.

 **Online Trial Activation**